Connect with others who understand.

 Pneumonectomy Procedure

-A pneumonectomy is a highly involved surgical procedure.
+A pneumonectomy is a very involved surgical procedure.
 Your doctor and health care team will want to prepare you as best as possible to ensure a positive outcome.
+This preparation may include various tests, lifestyle adjustments, and detailed discussions about the surgery and recovery.

 Before Surgery

-Before thoracic surgery, which involves the lungs and chest, your doctor will typically perform a physical examination and a series of tests to determine your lung health and function.
-If you smoke, you will be asked to quit before surgery.
+Before thoracic surgery — which involves the lungs or other organs inside the chest wall — your doctor will typically perform a physical examination and a series of tests to determine your pulmonary function (lung function) and if your overall health makes you a good candidate for pneumonectomy.
+If you smoke, you’ll be asked to quit before surgery.

 • Chest X-ray